Lenoush/tuto_usefull/README_git.md

 ## Presentation de Git
 https://docs.google.com/presentation/d/1vfsG__2-T7xJYGKFs9HfPKmaoMN1Je0V0h7gLyiY1AU/edit?usp=sharing

+## Pré Condition
+These steps assume that you have installed git locally, that you have created a GitHub account, and have added your local ssh key to it.

+## Fork a Repo

 Add a local project to your git :

 - go to your project on a terminal.